-This was the end of the ancient City and the beginning of medieval age for the island, the old city`s remaining inhabitants abandoned the location.
+This was the end of the ancient city and the beginning of the medieval age for the island, the old city`s remaining inhabitants abandoned the location.

 They fled further north to the natural promontory of land which later became the old fortress, and from there the city expanded until it covered the area where it is today.

 The period from 562 AD until 1267 AD, when Corfu was occupied by the Angevins, is known as the Byzantine period.

 It was a very difficult period for Corfu which as the westernmost corner of the empire was very vulnerable to the constant pirate attacks and the various appetites of their neighbors.

 The multicultural Byzantine Empire was trying to protect it in any way moving here several mercenary guards of various races and peoples.

 Guards consisted of Greeks from Syria, Bulgarians, Byzantines soldiers (stradioti) scattered in outposts began from the northeast of the island and reached up to the southwest, the border guards were slowly merged with the local population.

 This was the era when most fortresses scattered throughout the island built, the redesigning and strengthening of the old Corfu fortress in the city happened then, Angelokastro fortress in northwestern Corfu, the fortress at Kassiopi, the fortress in Gardiki at the southwest and other smaller ones were constructed.

 Τhe turbulent years after the Fourth Crusade (1204 AD – 1214 AD)

 At 1204 AD Corfu was captured by the Normands of the 4rth crusade and they were followed by the Venetians for a short period until 1214 AD.